 Step 5: Perform a road test at night

-With your correctly adjusted lights, you should be able to see the road correctly.
+Drive your car at night to verify your lights are properly aimed.
+If the lights are correctly adjusted, you should be able to see the road correctly.

 Importance of Reflectors When Aiming LED Headlights

-If your vehicle used halogen bulbs previously, and you want to upgrade to LED headlights, it is important that you know how headlight assembly reflectors will impact the aim of your LED headlights.
+Be aware of how headlight assembly reflectors impact LED headlights' aim if the vehicle previously used halogen bulbs.
 Traditional halogen and HID bulbs emit light in 360 degrees, and headlight housing reflectors are designed to reflect this light into a projected beam.
-However, LED headlight bulbs only have chips on two sides.
-Therefore, you must install your LEDs so the chips face the reflectors (usually facing directly left and right).
+However, LED headlight bulbs only have chips on two sides, so install the LEDs so the chips face the reflectors (usually facing directly left and right).
 Otherwise, the light may not hit the necessary reflectors and can produce an inefficient beam pattern or decreased light output.
-You may need to adjust the bulb collar to rotate the headlight exactly where you need it.
-You can do this with an Allen wrench or screwdriver.
+The bulb collar might need to be adjusted with an Allen wrench or a screwdriver to rotate the headlight exactly where you need it.

 Headlight reflectors are specifically designed to accompany the size and placement of the factory bulb.
-When choosing an LED bulb to replace your halogen or HID headlight, choose an LED that is the same type as the factory bulb.
-This will guarantee that the reflectors are able to aim the light from your LED as it was originally intended.
+When choosing an LED bulb to replace your halogen or HID headlight, select the same type as the factory bulb.
+This will guarantee that the reflectors can aim the light from your LED as initially intended.

 When to Seek Professional Help

-If you aren’t sure about a step, consult a mechanic before making any changes to your car’s lighting system.
-You can also refer to your vehicle’s owner's manual for information specific to your car.
+If you are unsure about a step, consult a mechanic before making any changes to your car’s lighting system.
+For information specific to your vehicle, you can also refer to its owner's manual.